 In addition to the on-site physician monitoring of each patient’s substance use disorder treatment, FGC offers patients linkage to ancillary health services through coordinated partnership with local health care providers.
 Through collaborative networking, FGC ensures patients are assisted in accessing timely primary medical care.
 FGC staff engage primary health providers, reducing barriers to medical treatment and arranging referrals for appropriate care including specialized medical treatment for higher risk patients.

-Family Guidance Centers at Triangle Center utilizes the American Society of Addiction Medicine Patient Placement Criteria (ASAM PPC-2R) as a basis for a full continuum of client care.
+Family Guidance Centers Residential Services in Springfield and Manteno utilizes the American Society of Addiction Medicine Patient Placement Criteria (ASAM PPC-2R) as a basis for a full continuum of client care.
 Within this patient placement system, clients are continually assessed and receive treatment as dictated by their current need.
-Often times a client is in need of residential treatment to interrupt his or her usage pattern.
-Some clients need residential treatment to address biomedical or emotional/behavioral issues and needs.

 The primary goal of residential treatment is to provide the substance abusing and substance dependent client with a structured environment that optimizes a positive treatment outcome.
 Residential Rehab is a residential therapeutic community that is professionally staffed 24 hours a day.
 This residential community is designed to improve the client’s ability to structure and organize the tasks of daily living and recovery.
 Clinical programming is designed to develop and apply recovery skills, including relapse prevention, interpersonal choices, and development of a social network supportive of recovery.